Generative Video Diffusion for Unseen Novel Semantic Video Moment Retrieval: Introduction

-We make four contributions: (1) We formulate a novel Unseen \dz{Cross-Domain} Video Moment Retrieval task: sentence-only cross-domain VMR.
-We explore target domain sentences to learn fine-grained moment-text VMR correlations from the source domain videos and simulated unseen target videos.
-Different from existing cross-domain VMR methods that rely on the availability of \dz{both target domain videos and sentences}, our target sentence only approach is significantly more scalable and practical.
-(2)~We introduce a strong baseline for this new unseen \dz{cross-domain} VMR task by adapting the target sentences as controllers for editing source domain videos to simulate target domain videos for cross-domain VMR learning.
-(3) We analyse the significance of generation control and its impact on VMR.
-To enhance generation control, we designed an instance-preserving video diffusion model to overcome the limitation of existing diffusion methods in maintaining video subjects whilst changing fine-grained details of actions.
-To further control the data used in the VMR training, we introduce a hybrid data selection strategy to identify and select the most beneficial simulated videos.
-(4) We demonstrate the effectiveness of our method on both VMR and action editing tasks.
+We make three contributions: (1) Instead of collecting moment-query pairs with novel semantic associations for VMR training in every new target domain in order to tackle the semantic bias across domains, we propose to {\em only} leverage target domain sentences containing unseen new semantics without any videos from the target domain.
+(2) We propose a Fine-grained Video Editing framework~(\abbrname) to adapt a source domain video according to a target sentence of novel concepts as a controller for editing source domain videos to synthesise target moment-text associations for VMR training.
+Specifically, we enhance generation control with an instance-preserving video diffusion model, addressing the limitations of existing methods in maintaining video subjects while altering action details.
+Additionally, we propose a hybrid data selection strategy to curate the most beneficial simulated videos for VMR training.
+(3)~We demonstrate the effectiveness of \abbrname on both VMR and action editing tasks under diverse datasets.